History of Grayson Allen in Timeline

 Grayson Allen

-Grayson Allen is an American professional basketball player currently with the Phoenix Suns.
-He played college basketball at Duke University, winning a national championship in 2015 and being regarded as one of the program's best players of the 2010s.
-Drafted 21st overall by the Utah Jazz in 2018, Allen has also played for the Memphis Grizzlies and Milwaukee Bucks before landing with the Suns in 2023.
+Grayson Allen is a professional basketball player currently playing for the Phoenix Suns in the NBA.
+He played college basketball at Duke University, winning a national championship in 2015 and being recognized as one of Duke's best players of the 2010s.
+Drafted 21st overall in 2018 by the Utah Jazz, he also played for the Memphis Grizzlies and Milwaukee Bucks before joining the Suns in 2023.

 October 8, 1995: Grayson Allen Born

 On October 8, 1995, Grayson James Allen was born.
-He later became a professional basketball player.
+He would later become a professional basketball player.

 Others born on this day/year